-The two Draft Plans propose a total of 409 single detached homes and 121 medium density multiples, inclusive of the medium density blocks, two (2) stormwater ponds, and one (1) 1.93 ha (4.8 ac) park.
+The two Draft Plans propose a total of 409 low-rise residential units and 121 medium density multiples, inclusive of the medium density blocks, two (2) stormwater ponds, and one (1) 1.95 ha (4.8 ac) park.
 Accessed from the south side of Sideroad 17 and the west side of Eighth Line, the development proposes a new road network with 23.0m, 20.0m, and 18.0m rights-of-way (ROW).
 A Natural Heritage System (NHS) comprises the south western portion of the subject lands, with smaller NHS areas located along the eastern boundary.